aayushraman/DASC/README.md

 **_Dependencies_**

 Before installing the package, please make sure the prerequisite packages described in `DESCRIPTION` file have been installed successfully.
+For example, [cvxcluster](https://github.com/echi/cvxclustr) needs to be installed from Eric Chi's github repository as it is not available through CRAN database.

 To install the DASC package, start the terminal and enter: